: Collins Lake Resort in the winter

 Best Western Plus Hood River Inn

 The Best Western Plus Hood River Inn sits on the banks of the Columbia River Gorge, a 30-mile drive from the slopes of Mt.
 Hood Meadows.
 Visitors can enjoy the more temperate climate in Hood River at night, while hitting the slopes during the day.
-This active community boasts great restaurants, brewpubs and nightlife located downtown, on the waterfront, plus a highly-rated restaurant and lounge onsite.
-Many opt to stay in to enjoy homemade pastas and fresh seafood with panoramic views of the Columbia at the Riverside restaurant .
+This active community boasts great restaurants, brewpubs and nightlife located downtown, or stay in and enjoy the highly-rated Riverside restaurant and lounge onsite featuring homemade pastas and fresh seafood with panoramic views of the Columbia.

 The hotel offers 194 guest rooms including river-view rooms and suites with up to three bedrooms.
-The Inn further maximizes its riverfront location with a large year-round heated outdoor pool, indoor and outdoor hot tubs, plus a dry rock sauna — all the more appreciated after a day on Mt.
+The Inn also features a large year-round heated outdoor pool, indoor and outdoor hot tubs, plus a dry rock sauna — all the more appreciated after a day on Mt.
 Hood.
 A network of walking paths is accessed from the Inn’s shoreline path to various destinations along the river.

-The Best Western Plus Hood River Inn offers ski and ride packages that include discounted room prices combined with discounted lift tickets.
+The Best Western Plus Hood River Inn offers a Mt.
+Hood Special discounted room rate for skiers.
 The Inn combines a Columbia River Gorge experience with winter fun on Mt.
 Hood.

 Collins Lake Resort